opengeospatial/bblocks/generateddocs/markdown/ogc-utils/json-link/index.md

 *Version 0.1*

-Web linking according to <a href=''></a> is used to express relationships between resources.
+Web linking is used to express relationships between resources.
 The JSON object representation of links described here is used consistently in OGC API’s.

 [*Maturity*](https://github.com/cportele/ogcapi-building-blocks#building-block-maturity): Mature